 Body Healthy Defects

 The skin and coat of bulldogs are heavy and saggy.
-Due to being intact into the folds of skin, rubbing together, all the time they began to have inflamed skin.
-It is very hard to treat because the saggy skin is natural, and you can always isolate the active dogs like Merle.
+Due to being intact in the folds of skin, rubbing together, all the time they began to have inflamed skin.
+It is very hard to treat because the saggy skin is natural, and you can always isolate active dogs like Merle.

 Epilepsy is suddenly occurring of seizures.
 It is one of the common diseases that Merle Frenchie may be facing, and it happens so rapidly that you can find yourself worried especially around the children.
 They recover from it soon after the attack but the reoccurring effect is the behavior of the pet too.

 It is a condition where the pelvic abdominal organs are naturally displaced.
 It does sound scary, but it is also a common defect found in the Merle bulldogs.
 It is better to consult the vent or any specialist dog doctor because it is painful for the pet as well.

 - Brachycephalic Obstructive Syndrome